 3. An implementation project to expand access to self-administered depot medroxyprogesterone acetate (DMPA)

-Depot medroxyprogesterone acetate (DMPA) is a highly effective option for contraception and may be administered either as an intramuscular (IM) or subcutaneous (SQ) infection every three months.
+Depot medroxyprogesterone acetate (DMPA) is a highly effective option for contraception and may be administered either as an intramuscular (IM) or subcutaneous (SQ) injection every three months.
 DMPA-SQ is currently FDA-approved only when injected by a health care professional, and many insurers do not cover it as a pharmacy benefit and/or require prior authorization.
 However, during the COVID-19 pandemic, California’s public health care program changed to allow coverage of DMPA-SQ as a pharmacy benefit allowing for increased access to self-administration.
 The authors took advantage of this to implement a patient outreach project, surveying current DMPA-IM users to assess interest and successful self-injection of DMPA-SQ.
 Of the 70 patients counseled on self-injection of DMPA-SQ, 37% expressed interest and 21% of the total successfully managed self-injection.
 This relatively small project indicates that a percentage of patients using DMPA for contraception would prefer a more patient-centered, self-controlled approach to DMPA using self-administered injections, which makes the case for this to become more widely available and covered by insurers.
 Want to learn more about how to talk to your patients about DMPA-SQ?
 Check out this provider guide!

 4. Two prophylactic pain management regimens for medical abortion ≤63 days' gestation with mifepristone and misoprostol: A multicenter, randomized, placebo-controlled trial